 Histograms show the distribution of your data and help in coming up with probability outcomes.
 They can quickly prove whether a process is hovering around the right mean or whether outliers are skewing results for data or outcomes.

-You can use a number of pie charts variations if you need to see whether each part of the whole is pulling its weight, or you want to see what factors are most important in a process or outcome.
+You can use a number of pie chart variations if you need to see whether each part of the whole is pulling its weight, or if you want to see what factors are most important in a process or outcome.

 With treemap charts, hierarchical data is shown through nested nodes (rectangles) of varying sizes and colors, making it easy to spot data patterns or to compare data quantities.